 So far, dear readers, in spite of commercial temptation, my Giverny remains all about the garden:

 But I’m all for jumping on the merchandising band wagon.
-Readers, I need a product that I can call Giverny, something that is not a chapter in a book because we all know that books are pathetic because people don’t want to buy books, they want to buy crap they can sit on, sleep in, look at themselves in, eat off of, flaunt, or wear.
+Dear readers, I need a product that I can call Giverny, something that is not a chapter in a book because we all know that books are pathetic because people don’t want to buy books, they want to buy crap they can sit on, sleep in, look at themselves in, eat off of, flaunt, or wear.
 And except for the eating-off-of part, books don’t do any of those things.

 So tell me: what should I design?
 Got an idea for a Vivian Swift Giverny product that will sell like a Taylor Swift CD?